Gaussian Error Linear Units (GELUs): GELU Experiments

 \subsection{MNIST Autoencoder}

-We now move to a self-supervised setting and train a deep autoencoder on MNIST.
+We now consider a self-supervised setting and train a deep autoencoder on MNIST \citep{desjardens}.
 To accomplish this, we use a network with layers of width 1000, 500, 250, 30, 250, 500, 1000, in that order.
 We again use the Adam optimizer and a batch size of 64.
 Our loss is the mean squared loss.
-We vary the learning rate from $10^{-3}$ to $10^{-5}$.\footnote{Afterward, we tried with a $10^{-2}$ learning rate but all solutions poorly converged, GELUs tied with ReLUs, and ELUs diverged.} The results are shown in Figure~\ref{fig:mnist2}.
-The GELU either ties or significantly outperforms the other nonlinearities.
-This shows the GELU nonlinearity is both stable and accurate under different learning rates.
+We vary the learning rate from $10^{-3}$ to $10^{-4}$.
+We also tried a learning rate of $0.01$ but ELUs diverged, and GELUs and RELUs converged poorly.
+The results in Figure~\ref{fig:mnist2} indicate the GELU accommodates different learning rates and significantly outperforms the other nonlinearities.